JessicaRBailey/Group_CA/README.md

 However, with a p-value of 0.386, its likely a non-representitive sample and we cannot disprove the null hypotheses

 ## Do larger national parks attract more overnight stays?
+National Parks vary widely in size.
+While Gateway Arch is around 91 acres, Wrangell-St. Elias national park is over 13 million acres.

+But does the size of the park affect the number of overnight stays by visitors?
+Here are the total number of overnight stays, by park.

+### Results
+The analysis explored the relationship between park size and overnight stays in national parks.
+It found some connection, between the size of a park and the number of overnight stays.
+However, with a correlation coefficient of 0.02, a the correlation is small.

+Additionally, a statistical test comparing park size and overnight stays showed a significant difference.
+This suggests that other factors may have a greater impact on the number of overnight stays.

+In conclusion, while larger parks may have the potential to attract more overnight visitors, the relationship between park size and overnight stays is weak.
+It's important to consider other influential factors when aiming to attract visitors to stay overnight in national parks.

 ## Do More Park Activities Attract More Visitors?